-- We have closed the information portion of the state visitor information centers until further notice.
-The restrooms will remain open for travelers during this time.
+- The information portion of the state visitor information centers remain closed.
+The restrooms remain open for travelers.
 Signage will be posted in the centers directing people to the VisitMaine.com and MaineTourism.com websites for additional information.
 A supply of Maine Invites You travel planners and maps will be available in the hallways leading to the restrooms.

 - Refrain from promoting events or gatherings

 - Showcase wide-open spaces and individual or small-group (less than 10 people) activities

 - Let followers/fans know, either directly or indirectly, that you’re aware they aren’t traveling at this time, but you’ll continue to post to inspire them for when the time is right

 - Avoid scheduling posts right now as much as possible, since the situation is changing rapidly

 - Be ready to alter your social strategy quickly in response to the latest COVID-19 updates

 - Continue to provide positive, helpful and aspirational content, while being sensitive about this fearful time of uncertainty

 - Think about ways your brand can provide value in a time where many people are anxious or isolated